phoe/articles/2022-xx-xx-static-let/static-let.md

 Okay, enough ideating!
 Let's start with actually making this thing a pleasure to use, and to take care of some additional functionalities that we'd like it to have.
 (And to shield us against misusing this tool.)

 And start we shall, with the very basics.
-A good thing with implementing `STATIC-LET` is that we barely need *anything* that is not a part of standard Common Lisp in order to make it work - just a few utilities from Alexandria, one declaration-related utility from Serapeum (we'll use it at the very end to solve `STATIC-LET*`), plus multithreading primitives from Bordeaux Threads.
+A good thing with implementing `STATIC-LET` is that we barely need *anything* that is not a part of standard Common Lisp in order to make it work - just a few utilities from Alexandria, one general utility and one declaration-related tool from Serapeum (we'll use this one at the very end to solve declaration issues), plus multithreading primitives from Bordeaux Threads.
 That is both a testament to how good ANSI CL is and a relief when it comes to pedagogy (no external dependencies, no problem!).

 ```lisp
 (defpackage #:serapeum/static-let